Need a terminal schedule of dilapidations? Get a fee proposal the same working day.

 The principles for surveyors

-• The tenant is entitled to perform the covenant in the manner least onerous to itself.
-That is the starting point for damages.
+- The tenant is entitled to perform the covenant in the manner least onerous to itself.
+That is the starting point for any assessment of damages, applying Riverside Property Investments Ltd v Blackhawk Automotive (2004).

-• Where plant or equipment is beyond economic repair, the tenant replaces on a like for like or nearest equivalent basis.
+- Where the put and keep obligation requires replacement of plant beyond economic repair, the tenant replaces on a like for like or nearest equivalent basis.
 The tenant is not required to upgrade to current standards unless law or regulation requires it.
+The obligation must still be read in line with commercial common sense.

-• The landlord cannot recover the cost of remedial work that is disproportionate to the benefit obtained.
-This is the principle from Ruxley Electronics v Forsyth.
+- A landlord’s claim for the cost of repairs is subject to two general limits.
+The landlord cannot recover for a loss that could reasonably have been avoided, and the landlord cannot recover the cost of remedial work that is disproportionate to the benefit obtained.
+The second limit applies the principle in Ruxley Electronics v Forsyth.

-• Where market conditions at lease expiry require upgrading or refurbishment to relet, the tenant is not liable for repairs that the upgrade or refurbishment would supersede.
+- Where market conditions at lease expiry require upgrading or refurbishment to let the building to the appropriate type of tenant, the tenant in breach is not liable for the cost of any repair works that the upgrade or refurbishment would render abortive.
+That is supersession.

 How it played out